This fiery version of Chicken Tinga is looking for a permanent home, preferably somewhere in your kitchen!

 - 1/2 cup water (or stock)

 - Give the tomatoes and tomatillos a good rinse.
 Roast them in a 400F oven for 20-25 minutes.
-Keep an eye on the tomatillos -- if they start to wither you can pull them out and let the tomatoes keep roasting.

-- If you're making the beans, start by cooking 1/2 onion and 2 garlic cloves in a dollop of oil over medium heat.
+- If you're making the beans, start by cooking 1/2 onion and 2 garlic cloves in a glug of oil over medium heat.
 Once the onion is starting to brown, approximately 5-8 minutes, add 1 can black beans (drained and rinsed), 2 chipotles in adobo, 1 tablespoon adobo sauce, 1/2 teaspoon cumin, 1/2 teaspoon salt, freshly cracked black pepper, and 1/2 cup water (or stock).
 Let simmer for a few minutes until heated through and then add everything to a blender, combining well.
 Take a final taste for seasoning and heat.

-- Add the chicken to the Tinga sauce, combining well.
+- Add the baked, shredded chicken to the Tinga sauce, combining well.
 Let simmer until everything is at a uniform temperature.
 Take a final taste for seasoning -- I added another generous pinch of salt to this batch.

 - Add a layer of the bean puree and cheese to some corn tortillas.
-Cook in a skillet or comal over medium heat until crispy.
+Cook in a dry skillet or comal over medium heat until crispy.
 Top with Chicken Tinga and serve immediately.
 Final garnishes can include a squeeze of lime, hot sauce, or pickled onions.
 Alternatively, you can serve the Tinga on crispy corn tortillas (or tostadas) with avocado bits, raw onion, and Cotija cheese.